-Eclipse is a free integrated development environment IDE which is used by programmers around to write software mostly in Java but also in other major programming languages via Eclipse plugins.
+Eclipse is a free integrated development environment IDE that is used by programmers around to write software mostly in Java but also in other major programming languages via Eclipse plugins.

 Eclipse is not only good at developing applications but you can use its collection of tools to easily enhance your Eclipse desktop IDE, including GUI builders and tools for modeling, charting, reporting testing, and more.

-To install Eclipse on Ubuntu, follow the steps below:
+To install Eclipse on Ubuntu 18.04, follow the steps below:

 step 1) Install Java JDK8

 Eclipse requires Java JDK to be installed on the system you want to use.
-At this time, only Java JDK 8 is fully compatible.. to install JDK, use the steps below:
+At this time, only Java JDK 8 is fully compatible, use the steps below:

 The easiest way to install Oracle Java JDK 8 on Ubuntu is via a third-party PPA.
 To add that PPA, run the commands below